 All vehicles are prohibited from the track without permission from the Committee.
 Child strollers and wheelchairs are allowed.
 No roller blades, bicycles or scooters are allowed.
 We suggest you contact the Committee before the event to determine restrictions.

 Yes.
 These ceremonies are the highlight of Relay For Life and we want to see as many people as possible taking part!
-Call us at 236-1001 to see how you can get involved.
+Click here to find out more and register your participation.

-Dogs and other pets are not permitted at any Relay For Life event.
-Naturally, guide dogs and service dogs are an exception.
+Sorry, no pets are permitted at any Relay For Life event.
+Service dogs are an exception.

-The event will generally go ahead, rain or shine.
-In extreme bad weather the organizing Committee will decide if it’s safe for the event to continue.
+The event will go ahead, rain or shine.
+In extreme bad weather the organising Committee will decide if it’s safe for the event to continue.

 Each event has different rules specific to the event location, however there are some universal Relay For Life rules.
-CLICK HERE to get a full list of the rules.
+View the Rules-and-Regulations for more information.